bendqh1/bash/ubuntu_apache_mysql_php_https.md

 The following program is comprised of three files and is aimed to be used on fresh Debian installations -- as a Debian-Apache-MySQL-PHP-HTTPS version-agnostic environment-bootstrapper to host at least one web application.

-## File 1 -- background variables and aliases for future comfortability
+## File 1 -- Background variables and aliases for future comfortability

+This file is comprised of two parts.

 * The first part is a `cat` heredocument for `.profile` aimed to declare some global modes, variables and functions ("global" as to effect all shell sessions), which, from my experience, are harmless.
 * The second part is a single `source` sourcing of `.profile`, to ensure that the changes will be effective immediately in the very first shell session and actually in **any** shell session.